SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/01-Welcome-to-Coding.md

 - Place the pot on the stove and put the egg inside

-- Wait for the water to boil and take the eggs out after 5 minutes
+- Wait for the water to boil and take the egg out after 5 minutes

 Similarly, in programming **the computer program executes algorithms**: a sequence of commands, necessary for the completion of a certain task.